 - Stretching.
 Your doctor can give you daily exercises to do at home to get your shoulder more flexible.
 Doing these in a hot shower may help.

-Usually, a rotator cuff can heal in 2 to 4 weeks.
-But if your tendinitis is severe, it could take months.
+Usually, a specific traumatic rotator cuff will heal in 2 to 4 weeks.
+But if it is a severe injury, or it is a chronic injury from wear, it may require months to improve.
 If the pain is getting in the way of your daily life or you injure yourself again, your doctor might suggest:

 - Steroids.
 A shot injected in your shoulder joint can help with the soreness.